-For the reader's interest, more detailed information about Guam's pelagic fisheries may be found in the Pelagic Fisheries of the Western Pacific Region 2010 Annual Report (WPFMC 2012a).
+For the reader's interest, more detailed information about Guam's pelagic fisheries may be found in the Pelagic Fisheries of the Western Pacific Region 2010 Annual Report (WPFMC, 2012a).
 Highlights of Guam's fisheries are summarized here.

 Fishing for pelagic, bottomfish, and coral reef species is common around Guam.
-Pelagic fishing vessels based in Guam are classified into two general groups: 1) distant-water commercial purse seiners and longliners that fish outside the U.S. EEZ around Guam and transship through the island and, 2) small recreational trolling boats (charter and non-charter) that fish only within local waters, either within the U.S. EEZ around Guam, or occasionally, in the CNMI or the U.S. EEZ around the CNMI.
+Pelagic fishing vessels based in Guam are classified into two general groups: 1) distant-water commercial purse seiners and longliners that fish outside the EEZ around Guam and transship through the island and, 2) small recreational trolling boats (charter and non-charter) that fish only within local waters, either within the EEZ around Guam, or occasionally, in the CNMI or the EEZ around the CNMI.
 Landings consist primarily of five major species: mahimahi (Coryphaena hippurus), wahoo (Acanthocybium solandri), bonito or skipjack tuna (Katsuwonus pelamis), yellowfin tuna (Thunnus albacares), and Pacific blue marlin (Makaira mazara).
-The estimated annual pelagic landings have varied widely, ranging between 322,000 and 937,000 pounds over the 29year time series (1982-2010) (WPRFMC 2012a).
+The estimated annual pelagic landings have varied widely, ranging between 322,000 and 937,000 pounds over the 29-year time series (1982-2010) (WPRFMC, 2012a).
 In 2010, an estimated 432 charter and non-charter vessels went trolling and caught over 726,000 lb of pelagic fish.
 There are currently no active longline vessels based out of Guam.
-Purse seine vessels do not fish or land fish into Guam but may transship their catch in the U.S. EEZ around Guam to other vessels for processing in other countries.
+Purse seine vessels do not fish or land fish into Guam but may transship their catch in the EEZ around Guam to other vessels for processing in other countries.
+A 50-nm large vessel prohibited area exists for vessels longer than 50 feet in length around Guam.